dkorunic/axfr2hosts/README.md

     	Strip domain name from FQDN hosts entries -strip_unstrip
-    	Keep both FQDN names and domain-stripped names
+    	Keep both FQDN names and domain-stripped names -verbose
+    	Enable more verbosity
+1) If server was not specified, zones will be parsed as RFC 1035 zone files on a local filesystem,
+2) We also permit zone=domain argument format to infer a domain name for zone files.
 ```

 At minimum, a single zone and a single server are needed for any meaningful action.